tiprankstipranks

 The reputation of Entergy or its Registrant Subsidiaries may be materially adversely affected by negative publicity or the inability to meet its stated goals or commitments, among other potential causes.

 As with any company, Entergy's and its Registrant Subsidiaries' reputations are an important element of their ability to effectively conduct their businesses.
-Entergy's and its Registrant Subsidiaries' reputations could be harmed by a variety of factors, including: failure of a generating asset or supporting infrastructure; failure to restore power after a hurricane or other severe weather event in a manner perceived as timely by regulators or customers; the incurrence of storm restoration costs perceived as excessive by regulators or customers; failure to effectively manage land and other natural resources; real or perceived violations of environmental regulations, including those related to climate change; real or perceived issues with Entergy's safety culture or work environment; inability to meet their climate or human capital strategy goals, or failure to demonstrate meaningful progress toward such goals; inability to keep their electricity rates stable; inability to provide quality customer service, including timely and accurate billing; involvement in a class-action or other high-profile lawsuit; significant delays in construction projects; occurrence of or responses to cyber attacks, data breaches or physical- or cyber- security vulnerabilities; acts or omissions of Entergy management or acts or omissions of a contractor or other third party working with or for Entergy or its Registrant Subsidiaries, which actually or perceivably reflect negatively on Entergy or its Registrant Subsidiaries; measures taken to offset reductions in demand or to supply rising demand; a significant dispute with one of Entergy's or its Registrant Subsidiaries' customers or other stakeholders; or negative political and public sentiment resulting in a significant amount of adverse press coverage and other adverse statements affecting Entergy or its Registrant Subsidiaries.
+Entergy's and its Registrant Subsidiaries' reputations could be harmed by a variety of factors, including: failure of a generating asset or supporting infrastructure; failure to restore power after a hurricane or other severe weather event or catastrophe in a manner perceived as timely by regulators or customers; the incurrence of storm restoration costs perceived as excessive by regulators or customers; failure to effectively manage land and other natural resources; failure to obtain land and secure permits for infrastructure investments; failure to execute on and/or obtain regulatory approvals for generation, transmission, or other facilities; real or perceived violations of environmental regulations, including those related to climate change; real or perceived issues surrounding the safety or environmental concerns regarding carbon capture and storage; real or perceived issues with Entergy's safety culture; challenges or negative reaction to Entergy's diversity, inclusion, and belonging efforts, or work culture and environment; challenges or negative reaction to Entergy's climate goals; inability to meet their climate goals, including as a result of increased sales growth, or to achieve their human capital strategies, or failure to demonstrate meaningful progress toward such goals or strategies; deterioration in relations with bargaining employees and labor unions representing them; inability to effectively prepare for major storms and other weather events, including accelerated resilience planning and projects and challenges in execution thereof, including obtaining necessary regulatory approvals for scope and timing of such plans and projects; inability to keep their electricity rates stable; inability to provide quality customer service, including timely and accurate billing; involvement in a class-action or other high-profile lawsuit; significant delays in, or termination of, construction projects, including as a result of or in connection with changes in regulation or governmental policy (such as tax and trade policy, including increased tariffs and supply chain challenges) or governmental programs (such as tax incentives or tax credits, loans, grants, guarantees, and other subsidies); occurrence of or responses to cyber attacks, data breaches or physical- or cyber- security vulnerabilities; acts or omissions of Entergy management or acts or omissions of a contractor or other third party working with or for Entergy or its Registrant Subsidiaries, which actually or perceivably reflect negatively on Entergy or its Registrant Subsidiaries; measures taken to offset reductions in demand or to supply rising demand; a significant dispute with one of Entergy's or its Registrant Subsidiaries' customers or other stakeholders; or negative political and public sentiment resulting in a significant amount of adverse press coverage and other adverse statements affecting Entergy or its Registrant Subsidiaries.
 Addressing any adverse publicity or regulatory scrutiny is time consuming and expensive and, regardless of the factual basis for the assertions being made (or lack thereof), can have a negative impact on the reputations of Entergy or its Registrant Subsidiaries, on the morale and performance of their employees, and on their relationships with their respective regulators, customers, investors, and commercial counterparties.
 Adverse publicity or regulatory scrutiny may also have a negative impact on Entergy or its Registrant Subsidiaries' ability to take timely advantage of various business or market opportunities.
-Deterioration in Entergy's or its Registrant Subsidiaries' reputations may harm Entergy's or its Registrant Subsidiaries' relationships with their customers, regulators, and other stakeholders, may increase their cost of doing business, may interfere with its ability to attract and retain a qualified, inclusive, and diverse workforce, may impact Entergy's or its Registrant Subsidiaries' ability to raise debt capital, and may potentially lead to the enactment of new laws and regulations, or the modification of existing laws and regulations, that negatively affect the way Entergy or its Registrant Subsidiaries conduct their business, or may have a material adverse effect on their financial condition and results of operations.
+Deterioration in Entergy's or its Registrant Subsidiaries' reputations may harm Entergy's or its Registrant Subsidiaries' relationships with their customers, regulators, and other stakeholders, may increase their cost of doing business, may interfere with their ability to attract and retain a qualified, inclusive, and diverse workforce with a wide variety of backgrounds, experiences, and perspectives, may impact Entergy's or its Registrant Subsidiaries' ability to raise debt capital, and may potentially lead to the enactment of new laws and regulations, or the modification of existing laws and regulations, that negatively affect the way Entergy or its Registrant Subsidiaries conduct their business, or may have a material adverse effect on their financial condition and results of operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.